ccao-data/model-res-avm/README.md

     caused by [ongoing data issues](#ongoing-issues), as well as prevent broad over- or under-assessment.

-2. Cap sales ratios for properties with sales in the last seven years.
+2. Alter assessed values for properties with sales in the last seven years if and only if their sale ratio falls outside specific thresholds.
+If a property’s sale ratio (predicted value / actual sale value) is less than 0.7 or greater than 2, its predicted value will be adjusted such that its ratio is exactly at the threshold.
-    If a property’s sale ratio (predicted value / actual sale value) is less than 0.7 or greater than 2, its predicted value will be adjusted to the cap value.
     For example, if a property sold for $100K in 2019 and our model predicts that it’s value is $65K, it will have a sale ratio of 0.65, which is below the 0.7 threshold.
 As a result, the property’s predicted value will be adjusted to $70K.

 3. Ensure that perfectly identical properties are identically valued.
     For some property classes, such as townhouses, we manually adjust